 It is possible to have everything shipped in a large crate or a container.
 Less than a 20′ container will be more difficult, because of the extra paperwork involved, but it is doable.
 A full 20′ container will cost around $6000-7000.
 But that holds up to 35,000 pounds (16 000 kg) of merchandise.
 Delivery time: From 3 weeks to 12 weeks (6-8 weeks on average) from when you make the purchase.
 All depends on weather and the volume of commercial freight shipped at the time you make the shipment.

-Save big on your shipping costs with Consolidated Shipping
+Save big on your antique shipping costs with Consolidated Shipping

-If you’re looking to drive your freight costs down, consolidated shipping could be the answer.
+If you’re looking to drive your antique shipping costs down, consolidated shipping could be the answer.
 Also known as “Groupage“, consolidated shipping is the consolidation of many compatible shipments into a truckload of cargo going to one country or even one regional area of a country.

 The quote submission process is pretty straightforward: you just need to complete one simple form (type of shipment, pick-up & delivery date, pick-up & delivery addresses, number of items) and quotes are then emailed to you within less than an hour, from their network of over 80,000 couriers.
 Last but not least, all couriers on Shiply are feedback rated for your peace of mind, and most of them have insurance policies covering the loss or damage of goods, to up to $100,000.

-We’ve personally used Shiply a few times in the past to transport bulky items and boxes within the European Union.
-We once had to move 20 boxes and a few pieces of furniture from Belgium to Germany (over 700 miles by road).
+We’ve personally used Shiply a few times in the past to transport bulky items and crates within the European Union.
+We once had to move 20 crates and a few pieces of furniture from Belgium to Austria (over 700 miles by road).
 And while most regular shipping companies or moving companies sent us quote averaging $1,500, all quotes we received from Shiply’s couriers were below $600.
 In the end, we picked a top rated courier that did the job for $400.
 Four days after pick-up, all goods were delivered in perfect condition at our door, and with a smile!

-Shipping goods overseas: A few things to remember
+Shipping antiques overseas: A few things to remember

 - Most international moving companies accept small shippings (5 m³).

-- The longer you are willing to wait for your items to be delivered to your home, the cheaper shipping can be.
+- The longer you are willing to wait for your antiques to be delivered to your home, the cheaper shipping can be.

 - Shipping sometimes ends up being more than the price of the item itself.
 Make sure it is worth it!